mirror/boost/boost/libs/ptr_container/doc/ptr_container.rst

 Acknowledgements
 ================

-The following people have been helpful:
+The following people have been very helpful:

 - Bjørn D. Rasmussen for showing me his cr**** code that motivated me to start this library
 - Pavel Vozenilek for asking me to make the adapters